 In recent years dozens of villagers have improved their animal husbandry and horticulture skills through the Adult Education programme at the Kabubbu Library.
 A model farm has also been built across several locations to teach best practice.

 Better agriculture has wide benefits.
-It means bigger incomes as villagers sell surplus crops and piglets, kids, chicks or calves; and much better nutrition for families – reducing hunger and malnutrition among children which improves their chances of success in school.
+It means bigger incomes as villagers sell surplus crops and piglets, kid goats, chicks or calves; and much better nutrition for families – reducing hunger and malnutrition among children which improves their chances of success in school.

 The Graze School Revolution